page-loader

 While most glueing jobs are straightforward, a DIY repair may not always work.
 For instance, the smaller traction surface makes it more difficult to adhere the upper to a honeycomb outsole.
 In such an instance, the area must be enlarged utilising a variety of fillers (for example, micropore trimmings).
 The surface is then coated with a sealer, ideally, one that is transparent.
 After the sole has dried, it is degreased and bonded.
 These extra steps may need the touch of a specialist.
 You may also want to consider the worst-case scenario: will a DIY botch-up cost you dearly?
 Designer shoe repairs, for instance, are best done by a specialist.

-Love Your Rug has extensive experience in shoe cleaning, shoe repair, and footwear colour restoration.
+Love Your Shoes has extensive experience in shoe cleaning, shoe repair, and footwear colour restoration.
 We can assess the damage and give you a competitive solution that saves you time, effort and money.
 Fill out our online quote form and let us know what you need.

 Cuz Sharing is Caring